caefer/gjPositionsDemoPlugin/README.md

 2. two models that serve as content (`DemoArticle`, `DemoImage`)
 3. three design elements in configuration (`app.yml`) and module (`gjPositionsDemo/slideshow`, `gjPositionsDemo/relatedbykeyword`, `gjPositionsDemo/manuallink`)
 4. fixtures for one `DemoPage` and four `DemoArticle` and `DemoImage` each
+5. a nasty hack that wipes previously generated admin module code from cache in order to allow faster development of the admin theme

 ## Installation